julianhandl/react-ssr/readme.md

 npm run dev
 ```
 you can start a dev server which lets you develop react and is served at [localhost:8080](http://localhost:8080).
 It supports hot reloading, so you should see all your changes in the browser without reloading.

+### Beware:
+**./App.js**

+This is your main entry point.
+Your app starts here.
+It contains the routes and includes your pages.

+**./index.html**

+This is the main html template.
+You can change it for your need.
+Keep the ```<div id="root"></div>``` because this is the place where the app will be rendered.

+**./components**

+Here you will define all your components.
+From small widgets to complex pages and so on.
+Everything thats a react component goes into this folder.

+**./actions**

+Contains all your redux actions.

+**./reducers**

+Contains all your redux reducers.

+**./entryPoint**

+Do not change anything in the entryPoint directory unless you know what you're doing.
+Here we have the entry points for the browser bundle and the dev bundle.